aelmasry/aelmasry/README.md

     <a href="https://alisalem.me" target="_blank"><img src="https://img.shields.io/badge/-alisalem.me-071a2c?style=flat-square&logo=wordpress&logoColor=white"/></a>
   </p>

 I am a seasoned software engineer with over 15 years of passion and expertise in the field, I Have been involved in various projects with various technologies, Throughout my career, I have been deeply involved in numerous projects spanning a wide array of technologies.
 Coding isn't just a job for me—it's my passion.
 I derive immense satisfaction from crafting solutions that are both elegant and efficient.
-Whether it's extending functionality with a few keystrokes or refining existing code through meticulous refactoring, I relish the opportunity to transform ideas into exceptional software..
+Whether it's extending functionality with a few keystrokes or refining existing code through meticulous refactoring, I relish the opportunity to transform ideas into exceptional software.

 ##### Tech Stack
 ![PHP](https://img.shields.io/badge/-PHP-071a2c?style=flat-square&logo=php)